 8. Timely Closure of Cases

 The satisfaction of meeting the objectives of a care plan and closing a case should not be underestimated.
 It is good for staff and it is good for service-users to see that progress is achieved and targets have been met.
-Where cases are not ready for closure, it is important for social workers to agree with their managers why the case should remain open in terms of eligibility criteria.
+Where cases are not ready for closure, it is important for social workers to agree with their managers why the case should remain open and where this sits within the threshold criteria.

 There may sometimes be a tendency to keep cases open for longer than necessary.
 The overall aim is to achieve absolute clarity as to the reason why each case remains open.
 There should not be cases remaining open "just in case."